HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.00/security/disable-hpovldaplocallogin.md

 ### -EnableEmergencyLocalLogin &lt;Bool&gt;

 Boolean value to enable ($true) or disable ($false) emergency local login.
-Must be set to $false when SmartCardLoginOnly is set and used from `Set-HPOVApplianceTwoFactorAuthentication`.
+Must be set to $false when SmartCardLoginOnly is set and used from Set-HPOVApplianceTwoFactorAuthentication.

 | Aliases | None |
 | :--- | :--- |